Skip to navigation Skip to content Skip to subnav

 (17) [Repealed.]

-(18) “Maximum weekly compensation” shall mean a sum of money equal to 150 percent of the average compensation, rounded to the next higher dollar.
+(18) “Maximum weekly compensation” means a sum of money equal to 150 percent of the average compensation, rounded to the next higher dollar.

-(19) “Minimum weekly compensation” shall mean a sum of money equal to 50 percent of the average compensation, rounded to the next higher dollar.
-However, solely for the purposes of determining permanent total or partial disability compensation where the employee’s average weekly wage computed under section 650 of this title is lower than the minimum weekly compensation, the employee’s weekly compensation shall be the full amount of the employee’s average weekly wages.
-For the purpose of determining temporary total or temporary partial disability compensation where the employee’s average weekly wage computed under section 650 of this title is lower than the minimum weekly compensation, the employee’s weekly compensation shall be 90 percent of the employee’s average weekly wage prior to any cost of living adjustment calculated under subsection 650(d) of this title.
+(19) “Minimum weekly compensation” means a sum of money equal to 50 percent of the average compensation, rounded to the next higher dollar.
+However, solely for the purposes of determining permanent total or partial disability compensation where the employee’s average weekly wage computed under section 650 of this chapter is lower than the minimum weekly compensation, the employee’s weekly compensation shall be the full amount of the employee’s average weekly wages.
+For the purpose of determining temporary total or temporary partial disability compensation where the employee’s average weekly wage computed under section 650 of this chapter is lower than the minimum weekly compensation, the employee’s weekly compensation shall be 90 percent of the employee’s average weekly wage prior to any cost-of-living adjustment calculated under subsection 650(d) of this chapter.

 (21) [Repealed.]